htool/signalk-polar-performance-plugin/README.md

 In the plugin configuration you can toggle the following options:
  - Enable calculation of beat/upwind and run/gybe/downwind angle
  - Enable calculation of beat/upwind and run/gybe/downwind VMG
- - Enable calculation of Optimal Wind Angle (difference between TWA and beat/run angle (depends on beat/run angle)
+ - Enable calculation of Optimum Wind Angle (difference between TWA and beat/run angle (depends on beat/run angle)

 ## Calculated performance data
 ### Currently supported